Marilyn Hanold

 Marilyn Hanold (born June 9, 1938) is an American model and actress.

 Biography

 Hanold was Playboy magazine's Playmate of the Month for its June 1959 issue.
 Her centerfold was photographed by Bruno Bernard.

 Hanold was the second of six children and is of German ancestry.
 Her father was a lieutenant with the New York City police.

 Hanold appeared in a number of films and television programs in the late 1950s and throughout the 1960s.

 She was married to Rulon Keaton Neilson, president of Skyline Oil Company from 1967 until his 1993 death at the age of 83.
 They had three children, Elisabeth R (b.
 1969), Sabrina C (b.
-1971) and Valerie M.
+1971) and another daughter.